modal-projects/finetuning-workshop/README.md

 - `axolotl` is higher compatibility, but lower performance.
 - `unsloth` is a more realistic "start-from-scratch" demo - I haven't used it before!

+Details:
+- Fine-tune Meta-Llama-3.1-8B with a custom chat template